PeteJames21/personal-finance-tracker/README.md

 Authors: [Benson Maina](https://github.com/Gabogogi) and [Peter Ndung'u](https://github.com/PeteJames21)

-## Deployment

-The application is currently hosted at https://pft.peterndungu.tech

 ## Features

 - **Profiles**: Users can create multiple profiles to separate different types of transactions, such as personal, work-related, or charity transactions.